 It is rarely necessary to perform surgery to repair herniated lumbar disks.
 These symptoms may indicate a patient requires spine surgery after they have failed to find relief from nonsurgical treatments.

-In cases of bowel or bladder problems, microdiscectomy can be performed.
+In cases of bowel or bladder problems, a microdiscectomy can be performed.
 It is most common to treat herniated disks with microdiscectomy.
 An incision near the herniation is commonly made under the microscope during this procedure.

 The herniated disk part is removed along with an additional fragment that presses on the spinal nerve.